nxu/lipmo/README.md

 	class User extends DBEntity {

-		// Set the actual name of the table in the constructor public function __construct() {
+		// Set the name of the table in the constructor public function __construct() {
 			$this->tableName = "user";
 		}